KnicKnic/WASM-ImageMagick/Readme.md

 #windows cmd
 #docker run --rm -it --workdir /code -v %CD%:/code wasm-imagemagick-build-tools bash ./build.sh
 ```

 Produces `magick.js` & `magick.wasm` in the current folder.

-Along with `magickApi.js` that is all the files needed on the webserver.
+Note: `npm run build` will perform all the previous commands plus compiling the TypeScript project.

+## Run tests

+`npm test` will run some tests with nodejs located at `./tests/rotate`.

+`npm run test-browser` will run spec in a headless chrome browser.
+This tests are located at `./spec/`.